Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace Attacks

 \mypar{Cross-Namespace Features} There are two primary scenarios that enable cross-namespace reference actions.
-First, when processing namespace-scoped resources in one namespace, an Operator may access or manipulate other namespace-scoped resources in a different namespace (\S \ref{subsection:cross-namespace-ref}).
-Second, when processing namespace-scoped resources, an Operator might access or manipulate cluster-scoped resources, leading to impacts on the whole cluster across all namespaces (\S \ref{subsection:cluster-ref}).
+First, when processing \namespace-scoped resources in one namespace, an Operator may access or manipulate other \namespace-scoped resources in a different namespace (\S \ref{subsection:cross-namespace-ref}).
+Second, when processing \namespace-scoped resources, an Operator might access or manipulate cluster-scoped resources, leading to impacts on the whole cluster across all namespaces (\S \ref{subsection:cluster-ref}).
 Both scenarios allow adversaries to trick the Operator into performing unintended, privileged operations beyond the adversary's RBAC scope.